Bioengineering Program Educational Objectives, Student Outcomes and Current Major Count

 The Bachelor of Science degree in Bioengineering is offered by the University of the Pacific School of Engineering and Computer Science.
 Within a few years of graduating, Pacific graduates are expected to achieve one or more of the following Program Educational Objectives:

-- Our graduates will have a thorough foundation in engineering, and relevant knowledge of life sciences and ethical issues, that enables successful careers in bioengineering in providing services and developing technologies to improve human health.
+- Our graduates will have a thorough foundation in engineering, and relevant knowledge of life sciences and ethical issues, that enables successful careers in in providing services and developing technologies and products to improve human health.

-- Our graduates willl have a breadth and depth of opportunities, both academic and extracurricular, to enable them to develop their leadership skills, including the ability to communicate effectively to diverse audiences.
+- Our graduates will have a breadth and depth of opportunities, both academic and extracurricular, to enable them to develop their leadership and collaboration skills, especially the ability to communicate effectively.

-- Through a variety of opportunities including senior project, lab work and/or co-op in industry, government or academia, our graduates are well prepared to continue to acquire practical skills and experience.
+- Through a variety of opportunities including senior project, mentored research and co-ops in industry, government or academia, our graduates are well prepared to continue to acquire practical skills and experience.

 - Our graduates will be qualified to practice as an engineer and/or pursue advanced study in bioengineering and related fields (e.g. MS, Ph.D., MD, DDS).